Introduction to The Giver

 This example shows the use of rhetorical questions posed but different characters not to elicit answers but to stress upon the underlined idea.

-- Setting: The setting of the novel, The Giver, is some distant society called the Community.
+- Setting: The setting of The Giver is a fictional distant society called the Community.

 i.
 Lily considered and shook her head.
 “I don’t know.
 They acted like … like…”